dtr-org/docs.unit-e.io/reference/rpc/index.rst

 RPC API Reference
 =================

-This is the reference for the RPC API calls of Unit-e.
-Use ``unite-cli`` to run the commands.
+This is the reference for the RPC API calls of unit-e.
+Use ``unit-e-cli`` to run the commands.

 Blockchain